milkeryildirim/dummy-insurance-service/README.md

    ```sh
    cd dummy-insurance-service
    ```
 3. Build the project and run all tests.
-This will also generate the OpenAPI sources.
+This will also generate the OpenAPI sources:
    ```sh
    mvn clean install
    ```